 WAS IT PAUL AND THE OTHER ELDERLY’S ‘RIGHT’ TO CLAIM TITHING, ACCEPTANCE, AND A NICE COMFORT ZONE?

 Of course God will always supply all the needs of His children.
 Jesus Himself said that even an ox should not be prevented from eating from the wheat that it treads.
 Why, God even supplies the needs of those who never serve Him!
 So, concerning the needs of His elderly, we can be certain He will see to it that they have everything they need to fulfil their calling in Him and to live physically in this life.

 · Yet, no one has ‘rights’ as far as God is concerned.
 We live by His faith and grace not by rights.
 Our ‘rights’ are pure privilege because God’s Kingdom is not a democracy but a Theocracy where He Alone reigns supreme.
 The first, most important, and under His New Testament Covenant, the only law of God’s Kingdom is “to love [and therefore submit to] the Lord your God with all your heart, mind, and strength...
-And the second is like it: You shall love your neighbor as yourself.
+And the second is like it: You will love your neighbor as yourself.
 On these two commandments hang all the Law and the Prophets, [the entire truth of the Old Covenant — as well as the New Testament Covenant in Christ.]”

 Nothing we need and desire must ever come between us and our obedience to God’s Moral Law of love.
 If necessary, we must be willing to suffer hardship and every other thing the world can throw at us to keep on doing the will of God.
 We can only succeed in this great mission if our eyes and minds are stayed on Jesus our Lord, and as long as our priorities centre on heaven, which is way beyond everything on earth.